How to clean kitchen cabinets – 7 easy steps for a hygienic finish

 • Dishwashing liquid – a few drops of dish soap mixed with very warm water.

-• All-purpose cleaner – that is gentle, made of wood, and has been spot tested to make sure it does not damage your wood finish.
+• All-purpose cleaner – that is gentle, made for wood, and has been spot-tested to make sure it does not damage your wood finish.

-• Wood oil and soap cleansers – such as Murphy Oil Soap, one that is gentle and specially formulated not to damage your wood finish.
+• Wood oil and soap cleansers – such as Murphy Oil Soap, one that is gentle and specially formulated so as not to damage your wood finish.

-When it comes to store-bought products, always follow the manufacturer's directions and do a spot test at a hidden location to observe how the cleaner reacts with your cabinets.
+When it comes to shop-bought products, always follow the manufacturer's directions and do a spot test at a hidden location to observe how the cleaner reacts with your cabinets.

 1. Start by cleaning the top of the cabinets